Debian / Ubuntu

-With the very nature of MySQL databases, they tend to hold highly valuable information.
-That’s why it’s vital that you have a backup policy to keep this information safe.
-With MySQL Databases, you have a number of options to backup your databases.
-You can write a quick bash script to dump the databases to a secure storage server or you can use a free MySQL Backup program called AutoMySQLBackup.
+With the very nature of MySQL databases, they tend to hold precious information.
+That’s why you must have a backup policy to keep this information safe.
+You have several options to backup MySQL databases on Linux servers.
+You can write a quick bash script to dump the databases to a secure storage server.
+Or you can use a free MySQL Backup program called AutoMySQLBackup.
+If you are using this program you will likely want to store any backups generated off the server.
+See our article on how to sync files and folders from Linux servers to OneDrive.
 Let’s install AutoMySQLBackup and configure a database backup.

 Install AutoMySQLBackup